mayant15/mayant15.github.io/content/posts/personal-tools.md

 Organizing notes and tasks is another thing I really really struggle with.
 After trying Notion and Obsidian, I realized I cannot type characters into things that are not Neovim.
 Inspired by Obsidian's idea of plaintext notes with markup, I set out to create my own system of Markdown-based notes and tasks, along with shell scripts with regexes that search and filter views.
 But the thing is, actually *writing* notes is the hard part, and I slowly started to optimize my scripts for [capturing instead of retrieval](https://news.ycombinator.com/item?id=40951157).
 At this point I also found [Neorg](https://github.com/nvim-neorg/neorg/), which I now love for its range of quality-of-life features when working in Neovim.
-Plaintext markup and small, specific scripts have helped my tune my systems to exactly what I want.
+Plaintext markup and small, specific scripts have helped me tune my systems to exactly what I want.

 There still are things that I'm not quite happy with, but simple scripts that glue together programs operating on text fit most of my needs.